ArpitPrd/Gem5-Tutorial/Notes.md

 - git remote set-url <file> you can change the url where this project needs to be pushed
 - events can schedule other events
 - 1ps per tick = 10^12 ticks per sec
+- the binary produced is wrt ISA
+- inline can be used to suggest the compiler to replace a funciton call by the code itself when loops etc.. are not present (ref: https://www.geeksforgeeks.org/cpp/inline-functions-cpp/)
+- gem5 script: gem5 is like a wrapper to python binary but with the fact that it aids to gem5 specific tasks
+- \n starts new line for points in commenting eg currently supprot \n 1. etc..
+- __main__ not supported in gem5 binary file

 ## Process Adopted by gem5 to run simulations